deathworlders/online/content/books/deathworlders/chapter-46-hellfall.md

 ***No.***

 Rush to assist.
 Fatal cardiac injury, impaled right through the sternum.
-Baseball shaking out a stasis bag.
+BASEBALL shaking out a stasis bag.
 Only hope is to prep her for emergency surgery.

 Her eyes are still open.
 She looks like she wants to cry.